zukunft/zukunft.com/docs/llm/architecture.md

 new loggable column is added to any table: register it in `change_fields.csv` in the same change.

+**Delete always with change log — top rule 4 of `docs/llm/coding.md`**: a row leaves the database only through the logged delete of its object (`del()`, which builds the sql with `sql_type::LOG`, e.g. `value_delete_log`, `group_prime_delete_log`).
+The change log is the audit trail (who removed what and when), the base of the undo and the only way a lost row can be explained later, so a plain `DELETE` that leaves no entry destroys information that nothing can bring back.
+This is why a plain delete is never the fix for a logged delete that does not remove a row — the logged delete is repaired instead — and why test cleanups delete through `del()` as well.

+An exception is possible only for rows that carry no user history because the next read recreates them, and it must be guarded by **more than one layer at the same time**, so that a single oversight can never open a plain delete:

+1. the class is listed in `def::CLASSES_NO_CHANGE_LOG` (or `CLASSES_NO_LOG`),
+   which documents that the table holds derived data;
+2. the sql builder names the exception (`del_sql_list_without_log`, `db_cache_page::del_all`, `db_cache::del_by_user`), never the plain default of a generic delete;
+3. a unit test with the sql fixture (`db/<class>/<class>_delete_…sql`) covers the statement, so the exception is visible in the resources and reviewed.

+The exceptions that exist today: cache rows (`db_cache`, `db_cache_page`), formula elements (`element_list`, recreated from the expression) and the change log rows of deleted **test** rows, which the `test_base` `cleanup_change_log*` helpers remove so that no change log entry points to a row that only ever existed for a test.
+Anything else that needs a plain delete is a defect to report, not a shortcut to take.

 ## Standard object sections (in file order)

 Each main object file follows this section order: